27227 Critical Issues in Health and Wellbeing

 - Mental health and resilience

-- Risk behaviour and harm minimisation — alcohol, drugs, smoking, driving
+- Risk behaviours and harm minimization: drugs and driving

-Assessment Item 3: Final Exam (This is a Faculty based exam)
+Assessment task 3: Final Exam (This is a Faculty based exam)

 Keleher, H., & MacDougall, C. (eds) 2011, Understanding health: A determinants’ approach, 3rd edn, Oxford University Press, Melbourne.